Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 ## Features

 ### Existing Features
-- A responsive navigation bar that changes to a hamburger menu on smaller screen
+- A responsive navigation bar that changes to a hamburger menu with dropdown menu on smaller screen on each page.
 - a Bootstrap Carousel feature that loops through a montage of photo to grab attention from a user
-- A filter function on Activities page to help users to find activities that they are looking for
+- A filter function on Activities page to help users to find activities that they are looking for.
+If you type the name of the activity, the table collapses and only appear the activity and places that you type.
-- Google Map with markers for users to locate activities easily
+- Google Map with markers and info widows for users to locate activities easily.
+Wen you click a makrker, an info window pops up with the name of teh place.
-- A contact form which allows users to interact the site owner
+- A contact form which allows users to interact the site owner. the name of the activity, the table collapses and only appear the activity and places that you type.
+- Footer: each social media icon has a link and navigates you to each website.

 ### Features Left to Implement
 In the future I would like to add below the followings which I think it would be beneficial for the website